techidaily/site-program-issues/source/_posts/steam-critical-failure-resolving-the-failed-to-load-steamuidll-fatal-error.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1424528/16446" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+4. Once downloaded, double-click the .exe file to install the latest version of Visual C++ files.

+ See if Aliens: Fireteam Elite crashes after you install the latest DirectX files and Visual C++ files.
+If this issue persists, try the next fix, below.

 ## 2\.
 Update your graphics driver

  Graphics driver is essential to the functioning of video games.
 If Aliens: Fireteam Elite keeps crashing on your PC, it indicates that you’re using a corrupted or outdated graphics driver.
 So you should update your drivers to see if it fixes the game crashing issues.